NRG Park

 The complex is served by the Stadium Park / Astrodome station, a light rail station on the Red Line of the METRORail light rail system.
-It also includes one of the world's largest parking lots (holding 26,000 total) and sees nearly 750 events yearly.
+It includes one of the world's largest parking lots, with 26,000 places, and hosts nearly 750 events yearly.
 Until 2005, the lot also served as a parking lot for Six Flags Astroworld, which has since closed.
 Since 2018, it served as the site of the Astroworld Festival, an annual music festival run by Travis Scott, which became the site of a deadly crowd crush in 2021.

 NRG Stadium

-NRG Stadium, home to the Houston Texans and the Houston Livestock Show and Rodeo, was the home of Super Bowl XXXVIII (held February 1, 2004), where the New England Patriots defeated the Carolina Panthers 32-29 and where the Super Bowl XXXVIII halftime show controversy took place.
-The stadium also hosted Super Bowl LI (held February 5, 2017), also won by the Patriots after storming back from down 25 points to the Atlanta Falcons, winning 34-28 in overtime.
-NRG Stadium hosted WrestleMania XXV on April 5, 2009 with a sellout attendance of 72,774 and a live gate of $6.9 million.
+NRG Stadium, home to the Houston Texans and the Houston Livestock Show and Rodeo, was the home of Super Bowl XXXVIII in February 2004, where the New England Patriots defeated the Carolina Panthers 32-29 and where the Super Bowl XXXVIII halftime show controversy took place.
+The stadium hosted Super Bowl LI in February 2017, won by the Patriots after storming back from down 25 points to the Atlanta Falcons, winning 34–28 in overtime.
+NRG Stadium hosted WrestleMania XXV in April 2009, with a sellout attendance of 72,774 and a live gate of $6.9 million.

 The stadium was the first NFL stadium with a retractable roof and natural grass.
 The stadium can be configured to utilize a 125000 sqft space for general session, catered functions, exhibits, concerts, and much more.
-In addition, NRG Stadium offers four massive concourse levels for special events.
+NRG Stadium has four massive concourse levels for special events.
 The design of the stadium roof provides a very flexible rigging configuration for major audio and visual presentations.
 200 suites complement NRG Stadium.